 The goal of Microsoft Machine Learning Services is to provide an extensible, scalable platform for integrating machine learning tasks and tools with the applications that consume machine learning services.
 The platform must serve the needs of all users involved in the data development and analytics process, from data scientists, to architects and database administrators.

-- Avoid data movement and data risk: bring analytics to the data
+- Avoids data movement and data risk by bringing analytics to the data

-- Let data scientists choose their own tools and languages
+- Data scientists can choose their own tools and languages

-- Integrate the best features of open source with Microsoft's enterprise capabilities
+- Integrates the best features of open source with Microsoft's enterprise capabilities

-- Make it easier to deploy and consume predictive models
+- Easy to deploy and consume predictive models

 In-database analytics with SQL Server